Donders-Institute/rdm-wiki/docs/3_Planning/3_Analyzing.rst

-Using Existing Datasets
+Analyzing Data
 ********

 When dealing with any data (real or simulated) during the :bdg-warning:`Planning Research` stage, you will most often want to store it in your :bdg-primary:`Home Drive`.
 This is because, since the :bdg-primary:`Home Drive` is mounted on :bdg-primary:`High Performance Storage`, you will be able to work with the :bdg-primary:`HPC Cluster` which can speed up your analysis time.
 Otherwise, you would use the :bdg-primary:`local storage` on your PC.

-Let's see how we would download data.
+Let's see how we would download existing data.

 Private Collection with Repocli
 ==========